eparadis/stack/notes.markdown

 - anonymous words aka blocks (what use case does this make easier?)
 - proper test cases: stack.py honors special comment line that specifies expected resultant data stack
 - impliment direct PC and CmdStack manipulation, the rewrite everything to use those primatives
+- data input analog to 'write'
+- come up with a way to do interrupts and multitasking ('IRQ' and 'yield' special words?)
+- create the idea of a thread, with its own stack contexts

 ## Possible syntax for jumps:
 1 jmp 0 1 . endl